Worship Is Not a Setlist

 (Colossians 3:17)

-If this is true, then washing dishes, showing up to work on time, or doing honest labor becomes a sacred act of reverence.
-This levels the playing field completely.
-It means the person whose life feels small or hidden is often offering deeper, costlier worship than the most expressive person on a platform.
+The person whose life feels small or hidden is often offering deeper, costlier worship than the most expressive person on a platform.

 Long before any sermon illustration, Scripture said the same: